-Companies devote a great deal of monetary and human resources toward recruiting talent in their organizations.
-In many instances, it's a Cooper Union alumnus and/or alumna themselves who is taking time out of their day to drive the recruiting effort, as they understand the value of hiring a Cooper student.
-In an effort to develop current, and foster new, relationships, we strive to assure that employers are happy with their Cooper Union recruiting experience.
+Employers devote a great deal of monetary and human resources toward recruiting talent in their organizations.
+In many instances, it's a Cooper Union alumnus and/or alumna themselves who is taking time out of their day to drive the recruiting effort, as they understand the value of hiring a Cooper Union student.
+In an effort to develop and foster new relationships, we strive to assure that employers are happy with their Cooper Union recruiting experience.
 Please understand that when you misrepresent yourself or abuse the recruitment policy, you are contributing to a poor image of yourself, and also risk damaging the school's relationship with employers.

-No Show Policy
+On-Campus Interview No Show Policy

-If you falsify documents or misrepresent yourself to any company, you may be brought up on University judicial charges.
+If you falsify documents or misrepresent yourself to any employer, you may be brought up on University judicial charges.
 Falsifying data such as your GPA, dates of graduation, major/minor, work experience, eligibility to work in the United States or other information is unethical and in violation of The Cooper Union's Code of Conduct.
 If you falsify documents or misrepresent yourself to any employer, whether via our recruiting program or in your independent job search, the Career Center reserves the right to rescind your privileges to use our services and programs.
 You may also be subject to disciplinary action through the Dean of Students.
 In addition, employers have the right to terminate your employment or withdraw an offer for misrepresentation.